-OLAP\TABLE AND LIMITMAP
+OLAP_TABLE AND LIMITMAP

-Within the Oracle Database engine, Oracle has developed a function called an OLAP\TABLE.
-Relational views can be defined that refer to the OLAP\TABLE function, which in turn refers to AW (multi-dimensional) data.
+Within the Oracle 10g Database engine, Oracle developed a function called an OLAP_TABLE.
+Relational views can be defined that refer to the OLAP_TABLE function, which in turn refers to AW (multi-dimensional) data.
 Dimensions are presented as columns in those views, as are data measures which share those dimensions.
-The OLAP\TABLE function handles all of the transitions required to present multi-dimensional data in a relational format.
+The OLAP_TABLE function handles all of the transitions required to present multi-dimensional data in a relational format.
+In Oracle 11g, this functionality is completely embedded in the relational environment, and developers no longer need to manually create the OLAP_TABLE function in the database.

-Oracle has simplified the creation of the OLAP\TABLE with a wizard that is called directly from AWM.
+Oracle simplified the creation of the OLAP_TABLE in 10g with a wizard that is called directly from AWM.